3 Tips to Secure Data in a BYOD Environment

 Bring your own device (BYOD) is the use of an employee’s personal mobile device, e.g., smartphone, tablet and/or laptop, to access a company’s data or network.
 Once a trend, BYOD has gained wide acceptance across businesses succeeding in today’s markets.
 Findings from Tech Pro Research in early 2015 indicated “74 percent of organizations [are] either already using or planning to allow employees to bring their own devices to work.”
 What is the main motivator for this movement?
-A study conducted by IBM found the main advantages of the BYOD environment were a raise in employee productivity and satisfaction as well as an overall financial savings for the business.
+A study conducted by IBM found the main advantages of the BYOD environment were a rise in employee productivity and satisfaction as well as overall financial savings for the business.
 The benefits of BYOD are great, but what does it mean for the overworked IT environment already combating constant attacks on their network?

-Ultimately, allowing employees to use personal devices to access company proprietary information opens the business to potential cyber security risks.
+Ultimately, allowing employees to use personal devices to access company proprietary information opens the business to potential cybersecurity risks.
 The risk of a non-company owned device being lost or stolen, lacking necessary anti-virus software, or accessing data that is not encrypted, all leave an organization’s data vulnerable and can lead to a data breach resulting in significant financial loss.
-As 2016 gets underway, the discussion on protection of organization-controlled data becomes even more relevant.
-With the growth of BYOD in 2015 it is not a question of how an organization can avoid the adoption of this movement, but rather how can a business mitigate the risks associated with it?
+As 2016 gets underway, the discussion on the protection of organization-controlled data becomes even more relevant.
+With the growth of BYOD in 2015, it is not a question of how an organization can avoid the adoption of this movement, but rather how can a business mitigate the risks associated with it?
 To address some of these concerns, CyberSheath has outlined 3 common industry best practices to begin the process of ensuring your data is secure within a BYOD environment.

 3 Tips to Secure Data in a BYOD Environment

 1: BYOD Policy